 Nearly every state has had petitions and movements started by its citizens to get legislators to develop anti-declaw legislation.
 Some state lawmakers have introduced bills to ban declawing, but none have passed and been made into law.

-New Jersey: The state Assembly voted in support of anti-declaw legislation in 2017.
-The bill must survive the state Senate in order to become law.
+- New Jersey: The state Assembly voted in support of anti-declaw legislation in 2017.
+The bill must survive the state Senate to become law.
 This has yet to occur as of March 2018.

 How to Get Involved With Declaw Legislation